 Parameters:

-: Multiple props objects or functions that return props objectsReturns: A merged object with reactive properties
+sources: Multiple props objects or functions that return props objectsReturns: A merged object with reactive properties

 Example: